 Forgot that maintenance costs aren’t factored into the capital expenditures on those new industrial printers?
 That’s a hole developing in your pocket all of a sudden—it’s a revenue expenditure.
 Thinking of billing your advertising costs at the end of your yearlong cycle?
 Don’t—that’s a revenue expenditure, too.

+Getting this wrong could involve looping in financial analysts to fix and heft legal expenses in the long run.
 Keeping track of your costs correctly will tell you where you’re spending too much and allow you to assess where money is being spent effectively.
 And there are solutions that will help you do just that.